Heliostat.

 6. Data retention

 We keep your data for as long as your account is active.
-If your account is deleted, the cascade removes your projects, cycles, pitches, scopes, hill positions, daily check-ins, Senior conversations, GitHub webhook events, and notifications.
+If your account is deleted, the cascade removes your projects, cycles, pitches, scopes, hill positions, daily check-ins, lessons, unplanned-work entries, Senior and Retro Coach conversations, map notes (including their version history, image attachments, and image comments), edges, push subscriptions, OAuth applications and tokens you've authorized, GitHub webhook events, and notifications.

 7. Your rights and requests